 Stop into the sweet Village of Lewiston for a real step back in time and relish the quaint streets, vibrant historical attractions and compelling local culture.
 Nearby, three centuries of history await at Old Fort Niagara, where one of the oldest surviving U.S. flags is permanently displayed.
 It was captured by the British during the War of 1812.
-Just minutes from Niagara Falls is the Niagara Wine Trail, where wineries produce grapes on vines that are more than 100 years old.
+Just minutes from Niagara Falls is the Niagara Wine Trail, USA, where wineries produce grapes on vines that are more than 100 years old.
 Hailed as “the most cutting edge wine region in the country” by the New York Post, the Niagara Wine Trail is situated between the Niagara Escarpment and Lake Ontario, where geography gives way to rich soil and a unique micro-climate suitable for the production of grapes to make fine wines.

 Mighty big faucet: Both American and Bridal Veil Falls can be turned off for research and preservation purposes.

 Photo: New York State Office of Parks, Recreation and Historic Preservation